Angel-125/Pathfinder/GameData/WildBlueIndustries/001KerbalActuators/Readme.txt

 WBIMagnetController: Primarily used by robot arms to grab parts and move them around.
 WBILightController: Controls a light.
 WBIRotationController: Rotates mesh transforms to help animate a robot arm.
+WBITranslationController: Moves a mesh transform back and forth.
 WBIServoManager: Added after all of the above part modules in a config file, the servo manager coordinates all the controllers.
 It provides GUI controls to manipulate the controllers.
 You can create, load, and save a series of servo snapshots into a sequence and then play back the snapshots to animate a part.

 WBIHoverController: Provides hover management to engines.